 Walk with us through the Englishman River Estuary complex, tracing the slow-moving river as it winds through the forest.
 Hear a Pileated Woodpecker knocking on a western redcedar.
-See a Roosevelt elk, once abundant in BC but now restricted to Vancouver Island, lumbering among the trees.
+See a Bald Eagle soaring overhead.

 Throughout the area are hundreds of species of birds, feeding and flying about.
 You spot the internationally important Brant Sea Goose.
 In the waterways that connect to the river, Pacific salmon and trout head upstream to spawn.

 The estuary is full of life, protected for the future through restoration and conservation.

 - The Englishman River Estuary was acquired between 1981 and 1992 to conserve a critical estuary, which has now become a model for successful conservation and restoration.
 It encompasses 312 hectares.